 If you are interested in helping with the CVzero library, and attending the Hackathon, please go to this Meetup page and sign up.
 It would be great to see you there and get your contributions!
 If you have any questions, please talk to Brian on Twitter or at the Mini Conference.

-We are especially grateful to the University of Cambridge Information Services and the University of Cambridge Department of Computer Science and Technology who are funding the catering for this event.
+We are especially grateful to the University of Cambridge Information Services and the University of Cambridge Department of Computer Science and Technology who funded the catering for this event.

 If you would be interested in sponsoring us or exhibiting please get in touch!